-Scholarships are for graduating seniors from a Berks County high school who will pursue their education in the areas of performing arts, entertainment, or sports management.
+This fund provides scholarships to graduating seniors from a Berks County high school who will be pursuing their education in performing arts, entertainment, or sports management.

 A Reading native and a Reading High grad, Constantine was best known for his Emmy-winning role as high school principal Seymour Kaufman in the TV series Room 222 from 1969 to 1974.
 He found a new generation of fans with his portrayal of Kostas “Gus” Portokalos, the Windex-toting father of the bride in the 2002 film My Big Fat Greek Wedding.
 He died August 31, 2021, at age 94 in his Reading home surrounded by family.